WE FINISHED!!

 Castles, mills and cloud inversions

 We then moved on to Ravenglass, to a hotel right on the waterfront with the most beautiful sunsets over the estuary from our bedroom window.
-We spent the morning at Muncaster Castle, watching the birds of prey and having a very entertaining guided tour.
-The views back down towards Wasdale from the castle’s high vantage point were gorgeous.
+We spent a lovely morning at Muncaster Castle, exploring the grounds and enjoying a very entertaining guided tour.
+The views from the Castle’s terrace towards Wasdale were gorgeous.

-Our final morning saw us up and out early to climb Stainton Fell and The Knott lying across the valley, almost opposite Muncaster Castle.
-The weather had deteriorated and it was very windy and very cold, with more than a hint of rain to come.
-As we climbed higher, the wind hit us like a freight train and cold, although light, rain was flung in our faces like needles.
-We decided not to climb Stainton Fell as it was a long way on, the ground was saturated and the paths were either indistinct or non existent.
-Being close to the coast, we had the views, but the walk was not the most enjoyable as the wind made even talking difficult.
-We reached the summit after a fairly circuitous route involving some clambering over walls and through streams, but the wind was so strong we began to get really cold as we tried to force down an energy bar.
-It dropped as we dropped, but we can’t say that was one of the most enjoyable walks we’ve done!
+Our final morning saw us up and out just after dawn to tackle Stainton Pike and The Knott.
+The weather had deteriorated, becoming very windy and very cold with more than a hint of rain to come.
+As we climbed higher, the wind hit us like a solid wall and cold, although light, rain was flung in our faces, stinging like needles.
+We decided against carrying on to Stainton Pike as the weather was deteriorating fast and the ground was already saturated.
+We reached The Knott’s summit after a fairly circuitous route involving clambering over walls and through streams, but the wind was so strong it made even talking difficult and we began to get really cold the moment we stopped.
+It did get marginally warmer as we began to descend and the wind did decrease in intensity, but it perhaps wasn’t one of the most enjoyable walks we’ve done!

 A day in and around Ambleside preceded our final walk, saved for the last day of the week when sun and clear skies were forecast.
-We parked in Staveley and set off up to Nameless Potter Fell 1, Brunt Knott, Nameless Potter Fell 2 and Ulgraves.
-Accompanying us first thing was the most spectacular and perfect cloud inversion; something we’ve waited about 16 years to see and it was utterly stunning and totally spellbinding.
-The cloud and mist seemed to follow us from peak to peak, but we were always just ahead of it, in the sun and it only disippated around lunchtime.
-The walking was easy, the views were gorgeous and we really enjoyed this set of fells, especially the views of the Howgills from Ulgraves.
-A walk back past Gurnal Dubs and Potter Tarn and through an old mill, now a tiny farm built in 1542 was lovely, as was a chat with the lady clearing the farm’s yard of leaves.
+We parked in Staveley and headed up Nameless Potter Fell 1, Brunt Knott, Nameless Potter Fell 2 and Ulgraves.
+Accompanying us first thing was the most spectacular and perfect cloud inversion; something we’d waited about 16 years to see and was utterly stunning and totally spellbinding.
+Cloud and mist seemed to follow and swirl around us as we walked from peak to peak, but we were always just ahead of it, basking in the surprisingly warm sun.
+By lunchtime it had all dissipated.
+The walking was easy, the views were gorgeous and we loved this set of fells, especially the views of the Howgill Fells from Ulgraves.
+Our return journey took us past Gurnal Dubs and Potter Tarn and through an old mill, now a tiny farm, built in 1542.
+It was was lovely, as was a chat with the lady clearing the farm’s yard of leaves.

 All in all, two lovely weeks despite (or in some cases because of) the weather, leaving us with 34 fells to go to complete the Outlying Fells challenge!